 The answer in all cases is to seek good advice from a personal injury solicitor.

-When I act for a cyclist involved in an accident I always ask if a helmet was worn.
-The reason is that failure to wear a helmet can be used to reduce your compensation after a cycle accident.
+When I act for a cyclist involved in an accident, I always ask if a helmet was worn.
+The reason is,failure to wear a helmet can be used to reduce your compensation after a cycle accident.

 The law may agree you have contributed to the injury by failing to wear a cycle helmet.
 This is called contributory negligence.
-The car driver is at fault, or negligent, by pulling out in front of you and causing the bicycle accident, but you are partly to blame for not wearing a cycle helmet, if wearing the helmet would have reduced the injury.
-You will be judged to have contributed to your injury, a percentage will be attached to that contribution, and that percentage will be deducted from your compensation.
+The car driver is at fault, or negligent, by pulling out in front of you and causing the bicycle accident, but you are partly to blame for not wearing a cycle helmet, IF wearing the helmet would have reduced the injury.
+You will be judged to have contributed to your injury, a percentage will be attached to that contribution, with that percentage being deducted from your compensation.
 This is over-simplified so do read on.

 If this short film by James Cracknell does not convince you to wear a cycle helmet, nothing will.
 Please watch and wear that helmet.

 Manage Cookie Consent

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.